dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 Note that specific values highlighted above in your environment and carry out the following steps in strict order:

-&#8680; Delete all devices of all nodes:
+&#8680; Delete all devices of all nodes of the cluster you want to delete:

     heketi-cli device delete e481d022cea9bfb11e8a86c0dd8d349
     heketi-cli device delete 09a25a114c53d7669235b368efd2f8d1